Director James Pirrie examines maintenance payments

 - Where you reached agreement, without a court attendance, the court requires a “statement of information” or “form D081”.
 Ideally find this or again get a copy from the court.

 - Where the order was made at court (for example at a final hearing or at a financial dispute resolution hearing) then putting together the jigsaw of the precise financial position may be more difficult and you may not have been equipped to answer easily the question “what did the court see the situation was at the time?”
-Usually the best answers will be provided by the barristers’ summaries of information that will have been submitted to the court of which copies may have been given to you (and if they were not then you should try and get them from your solicitor if you had one).
+Usually the best answers will be provided by what the judge said at the end of the case.
+You will also want to have the barristers’ summaries of information that will have been submitted to the court (and again, usually you will have been given copies at the time, if not then you should try and get them from your solicitor if you had one).

 - If the court gave a judgment in writing or orally (explaining the reasons for the order it was going to make) then be sure to obtain a copy of this.